Aliases for FCN1 Gene

 GeneCards Summary for FCN1 Gene

 FCN1 (Ficolin 1) is a Protein Coding gene.
-Diseases associated with FCN1 include Rheumatic Fever and Progressive Relapsing Multiple Sclerosis.
-Among its related pathways are Immune System and Creation of C4 and C2 activators.
+Diseases associated with FCN1 include Progressive Relapsing Multiple Sclerosis and Rheumatic Fever.
+Among its related pathways are Creation of C4 and C2 activators and Immune System.
 GO annotations related to this gene include calcium ion binding and antigen binding.
-An important paralog of this gene is TNC.
+An important paralog of this gene is FCN2.

 UniProtKB/Swiss-Prot for FCN1 Gene